The Best Safaris In Kenya: An Expert Guide

 Stuart Butler

-The very essence of an African safari landscape, the Masai Mara stretches along the Kenya-Tanzania border and forms the northern fringe of the greater Serengeti ecosystem (most of which is in Tanzania).
+The very essence of a Kenyan safari landscape, the Masai Mara stretches along the Kenya-Tanzania border and forms the northern fringe of the greater Serengeti ecosystem (most of which is in Tanzania).

-Here's our essential guide to the best safaris in Kenya's Masai Mara.
+Ready to experience it yourself?
+Here's my essential guide to the best safaris in the Masai Mara.

 Kenya masaimara3